Coast Guard, DHS.

 (b) Definitions.
 As used in this section, designated representative means any Coast Guard commissioned, warrant, or petty officer who has been authorized by the Captain of the Port to assist with enforcement of the safety zone described in paragraph (a) of this section.

-(2) The operator of any vessel requesting to transit through the safety zone shall proceed as directed by the drill boat APACHE, the dredges TEXAS and NEW YORK, or the designated representative of the Captain of the Port and must operate at the minimum safe speed necessary to maintain steerage and reduce wake.
+(3) The operator of any vessel requesting to transit through safety zone three shall proceed as directed by the drill boat APACHE, the dredge TEXAS and NEW YORK, or the designated representative of the Captain of the Port and must operate at the minimum safe speed necessary to maintain steerage and reduce wake.

-(3) No vessel may transit through the safety zone during times of explosive detonation.
-During explosive detonation, vessels must maintain a 500-yard distance from the drill boat APACHE.
+(4) No vessels may transit through safety zone three during times of explosive detonation.
+During explosive detonation, vessels will be required to maintain a 500 yard distance from the drill boat APACHE.
 The drill boat APACHE will make broadcasts, via VHF-FM Channel 13 and 16, at 15 minutes, 5 minutes, and 1 minute prior to detonation, as well as a countdown to detonation on VHF-FM Channel 16.

-(4) After every explosive detonation the dredging contractor will conduct a survey to ensure the navigational channel is clear for vessels to transit.
+(4) After every explosive detonation a survey will be conducted by the dredging contractor to ensure the navigational channel is clear for vessels to transit.
 The drill boat APACHE will broadcast, via VHF-FM channel 13 and 16, when the survey has been completed and the channel is clear to transit.
 Vessels requesting to transit through the safety zone shall proceed as directed by the Captain of the Port and contact the drill boat APACHE on VHF-FM channel 13 to make safe passing arrangements.

 End Supplemental Information